 Fees make reentry harder, hurting credit scores, making it harder for people to find housing or open a bank account, and discouraging recently released people from seeking formal employment out of fear that their wages will be garnished, bank accounts levied, or tax refunds intercepted.

 California should end the practice of assessing criminal administrative fees.
 Eliminating administrative fees will allow formerly incarcerated people to devote their limited resources to critical needs like food, education, housing and health insurance.
-Repealing criminal fees will will also result in improved employment prospects for formerly incarcerated people and put more money in the pockets of economically insecure families, aiding successful reentry and reducing California’s recidivism rate.
+Repealing criminal fees will also result in improved employment prospects for formerly incarcerated people and put more money in the pockets of economically insecure families, aiding successful reentry and reducing California’s recidivism rate.

 Momentum for Reform